 What Are Improper Grounds for Dismissal under PC 1385?

 There are eight generally understood grounds that may not be the basis for a dismissal under Penal Code § 1385.
-We present this article because such grounds are often the reason our client suggests dismissal and we must regrettably advise the client that such a reason or reason is an improper basis for a dismissal in the interest of justice.
+We present this article because such grounds are often the reason our client suggests dismissal and we must regrettably advise the client that such a reason or reasons are an improper basis for a dismissal in the interest of justice.

 The improper grounds are: